|

 test bench for fluorescent tubes and compact lamps is easily

 recordings being made from a fluorescent tube.
-Dark coloured
+The work

-is at the surface of the lamp.
-Compact lamps may be place
+line is at the surface of the lamp.
+Compact lamps may be

-in simple lamp-holders positioned at the end of a measuring
+place in simple lamp-holders positioned at the end of a

 To